“Can I Use Sunscreen To Protect MY Skin During Gel Manicures?”

 Improperly cured polish can lead to your polish not staying on as long meaning you will have to return to the nail salon sooner than planned.
 Improperly cured polish is also responsible for thousands of nail techs becoming allergic to gel products and many customers too.
 Unfortunately, one doesn’t always associate the allergic reaction to their gel manicure.

-According to Dr. Chris Adigun, celebrated dermatologists from North Carolina, sunscreen has not been tested under light sources 1 cm above the skin that have been determined to be 4 to 6 times hotter than the sun.
+According to Dr. Chris Adigun, celebrated dermatologist from North Carolina, sunscreen has not been tested under a light source 1 cm above the skin.
+These light sources (UV/LED nail lamps), have been determined to emit 4.2 times more energy between 355 nm and 385 nm than the sun.
 Another reason to question the efficacy of sunscreen.

 If sunscreen worked, I would of never invented YouVeeShield.
 YouVeeShield works every time, easily, effectively and inexpensively.